 Use Tiger Balm for your muscle aches, headaches or stuffy nose?
 Consider buying Haw Par Corporation stocks.

 Owner of the iconic Tiger Balm Brand, Haw Par is a local company that has business in healthcare, leisure products, property and investments.
 Besides the well-known Tiger Balm, you can also find Tiger Balm-branded mosquito repellent, joint rub, muscle gel and more on the shelves of stores such as Guardian and Watson.

 A stock that’s nearly as old as Singapore, Haw Par listed on the SGX in 1969.
 Over the past few years, Haw Par stock price hit a low of S$9.25 in April 2020 and a high of S$14.55 in May 2019, last closing at S$13.40.
 In 2020, Haw Par gave investors dividends of S$0.3 per share — a yield of 2.24%.

 Prefer to flag a cab or book a ComfortDelGro taxi?
-Ride on ComfortDelGro’s stock.
+Consider riding on ComfortDelGro’s stock.